ChrisBAshton/smartresolution-org/private/README.md

 `sudo ./deploy/aws.sh`

 When the script has finished, it automatically starts the server.
 You should be able to go to the provided IP address and see SmartResolution working.

+### Updating the project

+WARNING: these instructions will *replace* the production database, so you should always back up your database first if you're doing this on a live site.

+`sudo /var/www/html/private/aws.sh`

 ## Just in case